 Travel delays of up to 30 minutes, due to single-single alternating traffic at the construction site, are expected each day.

-If driving from the British Columbia mainland, you’ll first need to sail with BC Ferries from one of two points near Vancouver to Vancouver Island:
+If driving from the British Columbia mainland, you’ll first need to sail with BC Ferries from one of three points near Vancouver to Vancouver Island:

 Please note that advance ferry reservations are highly recommended on all routes during weekends, holiday periods and summer months.

 You can fly directly to Tofino (YAZ) from Vancouver (YVR).